Hero Background

 Is Royal Neighbors of America legit?

-Royal Neighbors is a legitimate life insurance provider with a small selection of whole life final expense policies and a term life plan.
-They’ve been in business over 120 years, providing quality life insurance.
+Royal Neighbors is a legitimate life insurance provider with a small selection of policies.
+They’ve been in business for over 120 years, providing quality life insurance.

 Is Royal Neighbors a good company?